alphagov/paas-developer-docs/docs/overview/concepts.md

 Only orgs where you've been assigned an org-role or those which contain a space where you've been assigned a space-role will appear.

 ### See details about a specific org
-...including quotas, routing domains and which spaces it includes:
+This includes quotas, routing domains, and which spaces the org includes:

 ```
 cf org ORGNAME
 ```

 ### Target an org
-In order to work with spaces, you'll need to do this first:
+To work with spaces, you need to do this first:

 ```
 cf target -o ORGNAME